ST4NSB/image-processing-algorithms-js/README.md

-# image-processing-with-js
+# image-processing-with-javascript
-writing code to process the pixel of an image in a webpage with javascript
+open index.html, load an image, test templates and write code to process the image